 Your autistic partner has some unbeatable and deeply lovable personality qualities, possibly including their honesty, commitment, loyalty, enquiring mind, creativity, and compassionate heart.
 However, they still can sometimes drive you crazy and leave you wondering why you are in the relationship.
 An autistic brain is one that works differently, and in verbal, intelligent, autistic adults this can cause confusion for their partners.
 Understanding and accepting your autistic partner in the ways we describe above may give your relationship the best chance to flourish.

 Now that you have so much more information on your autistic partner you may be looking for more tips and ideas to nourish your relationship.
-On 25th February we are conducting a live full day workshop on autistic relationships, whether you are dating or married.
-Our event, Autism in Couple Relationships, will be webcast live.
-Click here to view it.
+Our event, Autism in Couple Relationships is available now as an online course.
+We encourage couples to watch together.